New York Red Bulls vs. Toronto FC

 MSG, MSG GO, New York Red Bulls Radio

-Coverage of Friday’s match on MSG begins at 7 p.m. with Honda Red Bulls Game Night.
-Steve Cangialosi will have the primary play-by-play responsibilities and will be alongside Shep Messing and Tina Cervasio.
+Coverage on MSG begins at 7 p.m.
+ET with the Red Bulls Pregame show.
+Steve Cangialosi will have the primary play-by-play responsibilities and will be alongside Shep Messing and Michelle Gingras.

 New York Red Bulls Radio begins at 6:30 p.m.
 EST with Countdown to Kickoff, presented by Honda, hosted by Matt Harmon and Steve Jolley.
 Ernesto Motta will carry the Spanish play-by-play responsibilities, beginning at 7 p.m.

 Wednesday’s match will be the 33rd MLS regular-season game between New York and Toronto FC, with the Red Bulls owning a 16-9-7 advantage.
 TFC owns a slight edge as the home team at 7-4-5.
 New York has won three of the last four meetings against Toronto with three clean sheets and outscoring TFC, 6-3.

 17-year-old Caden Clark signed his MLS contract a few hours prior to make his first MLS start and subsequently scoring his first MLS goal in the 47th minute against Atlanta United on Saturday.
 Clark is the fifth youngest player in MLS history to score on his MLS debut.
 The previous fifth youngest was Ben Mines, who was 17 year, 301 days when he scored against Portland in March of 2018.
 He became the third-youngest goal scorer in franchise history at 17 years, 136 days, behind Eddie Gaven (16 years, 253 days) and Jozy Altidore (16 years, 314 days).